 Fumet (or Fish stock)

-A concentrated stock made from fish bones and heads, slowly cooked with aromatic vegetables.
+Fumet is a concentrated stock of fish bones and heads, slowly cooked with aromatic vegetables.
 It is used to poach fish and seafood or to add flavour to sauces.
 Ready-to-use fumet is available in concentrated powder or cubes.